Cup-Of-JavaScript/JavaScript-Intro-2/assignments2.md

 ## Ex.
 1
+Modernize the JavaScript file found in `~/students/Lab/modern-js.js`.
+Replace the legacy functions with arrow functions and replace the `var` with either `let` or `const`.
+Place this file in your student directory.

+There's a function signature that isn't right.
+Can you find it and fix it?  :-)

+## Ex.
+2
-Create an arrow function called `countNumbers` that takes an array and returns the number of numbers in it.
+Create an arrow function called `countNumbers` that takes an array and returns the number of numbers that only contain decimal points.

 Usage:
 ```